inivert/Rtemplate3/README.md

 Your application will be available at `http://localhost:5173`.

-## Building for Production
+## 🏗️ Building for Production

-Create a production build:
+Create an optimized production build:

 ```bash
 npm run build
 ```

-## Deployment
+## 🚢 Deployment

 ### Docker Deployment

-This template includes three Dockerfiles optimized for different package managers:

-- `Dockerfile` - for npm
-- `Dockerfile.pnpm` - for pnpm
-- `Dockerfile.bun` - for bun

-To build and run using Docker:
+Choose the appropriate Dockerfile based on your package manager:

 ```bash
 # For npm